adam-hockley/TDT_Single_Unit_Pipeline/README.md

 In order for looping to work, data folders should be organised as: **AnimalTank/PositionNumber/Blocks**.

-N.B.
-This an adaptation of TDTs own [StreamToBinary](https://www.tdt.com/docs/sdk/offline-data-analysis/offline-data-matlab/export-continuous-data-to-binary-file/) the updates made make increase stability for large files and allow appending multiple recording blocks into one binary file.
+Note: This an adaptation of TDTs own [StreamToBinary](https://www.tdt.com/docs/sdk/offline-data-analysis/offline-data-matlab/export-continuous-data-to-binary-file/) the updates made make increase stability for large files and allow appending multiple recording blocks into one binary file.

 Requires TDTBin2Mat from the [TDT Matlab SDK](https://www.tdt.com/docs/sdk/offline-data-analysis/offline-data-matlab/).